 Many people can’t help but associate Nagoya with Toyota, Japan's leading car manufacturer.
 In fact, Toyota has its headquarters in a place called Toyota Town, one hour east of Nagoya.
 If you are interested in Japan’s development, why not make a stop at the Toyota Commemorative Museum of Industry and Technology where they have as many as 4,000 exhibition pieces – dynamic displays of original equipment, demonstrations by operators, instructive videos, and more.
 This museum was designed to show visitors about textile machinery (Toyota was previously a textile weaving company), and to show the major transitions in industry and technology.
 Sakichi Toyoda founder of Toyota contributed greatly to the modernization of Japan and its industrial revolution.
 The famous Toyota ‘Partner Robot’ also performs frequently in the south lobby.

 Museum brochures are available in 16 different languages: Japanese, English, French, German, Spanish, Italian, Russian, Arabic, Portuguese, Chinese (simplified), Chinese (traditional), Korean, Malaysian, Thai, Indonesian, and Vietnamese.
-Two-week advance booking is suggested.
+A 2-week advance booking is suggested.

 - Tel: +81 (0)52 551 6115